ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     This field updates the OPERPARM segment of the RACF user profile.

-    :literal:`\*` \- The console receives messages only from the system on which the console session is currently active.
+    ``*`` - The console receives messages only from the system on which the console session is currently active.

-    :literal:`\*all` \- The console receives messages from all systems in the sysplex.
+    ``*all`` - The console receives messages from all systems in the sysplex.

-    :literal:`system\_names` \- A list of one or more specific system names (e.g., SYS1, SYS2) to define the scope.
+    ``system_names`` - A list of one or more specific system names (e.g., SYS1, SYS2) to define the scope.

-    This option is mutually exclusive with :emphasis:`operator.delete`.
+    This option is mutually exclusive with *operator.delete*.

     | **required**: False
     | **type**: dict